 Note: The 2010 Narrative Writing Marking Guide remains current.

-Conventions of Language
+What is in the Conventions of Language Component?

 The Conventions of Language tests evaluate students’ proficiency in spelling, grammar, and punctuation.
 The tests assess students’ understanding and application of written standard Australian English.
 Mastering these skills is critical for both reading and writing development.
 While spelling, grammar, and punctuation are explicitly assessed in the writing tests, knowledge of language conventions is also necessary for comprehension in reading.
 The assessment consists of multiple-choice, text-entry, and interactive technology-enhanced questions, such as drag-and-drop and hot-text.